lucascranach/cranach-timeline-benpag/docs/adr/0002-frontend-technology.md

 * Good, because the documentation is thorough and complete
 * Good, because it provides data bindings, events and states
+* Bad, because it's unknown to the team
 * Bad, because it can't split markup and logic
 * Bad, because it's not a complete framework and advanced features require the use of third-party libraries